 The Child Nurse Practice Development Initiative

 Africa faces a shortfall of more than 350,000 nurses.
 It isn’t realistic to think we can fully close that gap.
 We must find ways to use our scarce nursing resources intelligently, and differently.
 Our training activities are underpinned by improvement science research.
 We are identifying new models of nursing care that are better suited to low resource, high need healthcare settings.
 In particular we are focusing on ways that nurses can unlock the innate capacity of mothers to care for their children when they are sick.
-Central to this is the creation of the Care2 Collaborative, a community of practitioners, researchers and educators working together to develop, test and implement new solutions to meet the needs of sick children in Africa.
+Central to this is the creation of the Care Through Family Collaborative, a community of practitioners, researchers and educators working together to develop, test and implement new solutions to meet the needs of sick children in Africa.

 Collaboration with the Red Cross War Memorial Children's Hospital

 The Red Cross War Memorial Children's Hospital (RCWMCH) has a rich tradition in providing excellent tertiary and quaternary health care to children from across the Western Cape, South Africa and the African continent.
 This 290 inpatient facility has a busy outpatient service, a sophisticated trauma unit, an operating theatre suite and a large critical care unit with high dependency care offered throughout the facility.
 Each year the hospital sees and treats more than 250,000 children.
 The hospital serves as both the paediatric national centre for liver disease and liver transplant and the paediatric provincial centre for burns and cardiac surgery.